Latteflo/docker/elk_kibana_logstash/elk.md

 # ELK stack

 The ELK stack is highly customizable and extensible, with a large community contributing plugins and integrations.
-It is widely used across industries for a variety of use cases, from IT operations to business intelligence.
+It is widely used across industries for a variety of use cases, from IT operations to business intelligence.# Components

+- **Suricata**: Network security monitoring engine
+- **Elasticsearch**: Search and analytics engine
+- **Logstash**: Data processing pipeline
+- **Kibana**: Data visualization dashboard

+## Configuration

+- Suricata configuration: `suricata/suricata.yaml`
+- Logstash pipeline: `logstash/pipeline/logstash.conf`

+## Usage

+1. Suricata will monitor network traffic and generate alerts based on its ruleset.
+2. Logstash will process these alerts and send them to Elasticsearch.
+3. Use Kibana to create visualizations and dashboards for the Suricata data.

+## Customization

+- Add custom Suricata rules in the `suricata/rules/` directory
+- Modify the Logstash pipeline for additional log processing
+- Create custom Kibana dashboards for specific monitoring needs

+## Troubleshooting

+- Check container logs: `docker-compose logs <service-name>`
+- Ensure all services are running: `docker-compose ps`

 ## ElasticSearch